eaobservatory/hedwig/README.rst

   In this section you can configure maximum file size upload limits (in MiB).
   The Flask `MAX_CONTENT_LENGTH` will be set to the maximum of the sizes given here.
+  Please check that your database will accept files of the selected size --- see the `Database`_ section for more information.

 * **email**